bskinn/h5cube-spec/doc/source/cubeformat.rst

 The format specification on the webpage of the VMD visualization program [UIUC16]_ provides a cleaner layout of one possible arrangement of the needed contents.
-In particular, the Gaussian specification is ambiguous about whitespace requirements, so parsing of CUBE files SHOULD accommodate the possibility of variability in the exact format of any given CUBE file, including (i) variable amounts/types of whitespace between the values on a given line, and (ii) the presence of leading and/or trailing whitespace on a given line.
+In particular, the Gaussian specification is ambiguous about whitespace requirements, so parsing of CUBE files SHOULD accommodate some variation in the format, including (i) variable amounts/types of whitespace between the values on a given line, and (ii) the presence of leading and/or trailing whitespace on a given line.

 The CUBE file format as laid out below uses tagged fields (``{FIELD (type)}``) to indicate